joshocalico/joshuasteele-site/content/posts/introspection-in-isolation.md

 author: Joshua Steele

 ---
+The final personal post for a while.
+I promise.

 This is an introspection on my actions in the past year.
 I wish I could say it would reflect positively on me but, it really doesn't.

 I have a lot of problems, I haven't confronted them for a while - and now I honestly don't know how to resolve them.